 I did this by using the Chrome extension and going through every post on the site, taking measurements of the CTR for all links based on various criteria as you can see below.
 I then averaged the CTR percentile across the site to measure how the efficacy of the various types of internal links.
 Meanwhile, I recorded the anchor text of links with high CTR (10%+) for additional information.

 What the results teach us about writing internal links for CTR

 I’m delighted to say that this study has revealed conclusive evidence of what does and what does not lead to a high clickthrough rate for internal links.

-I recommend editing your blog posts and including all these tips.
+I recommend editing your blog posts and including all the following tips.

 1. Internal Linking Best Practice 1: Place links between 15% and 50% down the page

 I had expected that internal links above-the fold would have a higher click through rate than links below the fold because they are the first links to be seen and they are the only links that every website visitor who lands on the page sees.